What is motor trade insurance?

 Who can get a motor trade policy?

-1. Licenced drivers aged 23 to 69 years old
+1. Licenced drivers aged 23 and upwards

 2. Those actively operating a motor trade business for profit or income